thepoorhacker/force-push-scanner/README.md

 #### Dataset Updates

-At the moment, the dataset (both SQLite3 & BigQuery versions) is static (with a last update of early June 2025).
-We're working on a solution to keep the dataset updated daily.
-When that happens, we'll update the README.
-Timeframe is estimated to be 1-2 weeks from public release of this tool.
+The SQLite3 Database and BigQuery Table are updated every day at 2 PM EST with the previous day's data.

 ---

 This repository is provided *as-is*; we'll review PRs when time permits.
-We intend to update the DB on a monthly basis, but no guarantees.

 **Disclaimer**: This tool is intended exclusively for authorized defensive security operations.
 Always obtain explicit permission before performing any analysis, never access or download data you're not authorized to, and any unauthorized or malicious use is strictly prohibited and at your own risk.